-Before conducting any filtering tests we had to baseline the system's capabilities to have a better understanding of where the bottlenecks might be.
-To accomplish this, we ran three sets of experiments aimed at measuring Click's performance when generating, counting and forwarding packets.
+1) Baseline Performance: Before conducting any filtering tests we had to baseline the system's capabilities to have a better understanding of where the bottlenecks might be.
+Three of these sets of experiments below demonstrate Click's performance when generating, counting and forwarding packets.

-In the case of packet generation, the topology consisted of a single host sending packets out of multiple interfaces, each connected to a host also using Click to count the packets.
-Using minimum-sized packets, we were able to simultaneously saturate two interfaces, for a combined rate of about 1,362 Mbps.
-With three interfaces we could not quite saturate the links, seeing an aggregate of 1,862 Mbps, equivalent to 91% of the theoretical maximum.
-Adding a fourth interface resulted only in a minor increase in throughput (1,905 Mbps), suggesting we were CPU-limited.
-Using an SMP kernel and multi-threaded Click with each generating interface assigned to a separate processor confirmed this: using four interfaces we were able to generate at a rate of 2,482 Mbps, or 91% of the maximum.
+In the case of packet generation, the topology consisted of a single host sending packets out of multiple interfaces, each connected to a separate host counting the packets.
+Using minimum-sized packets, we were able to simultaneously saturate two interfaces, for a combined rate of about 1,362 Mb/s.
+With three interfaces we could not quite saturate the links, seeing an aggregate of 1,862 Mb/s, equivalent to 91% of the theoretical maximum.
+Adding a fourth interface resulted only in a minor increase in throughput (1,905 Mb/s), suggesting we were CPU-limited.
+Using an SMP kernel and multi-threaded Click with each generating interface assigned to a separate CPU core confirmed this: using four interfaces we were able to generate at a rate of 2,482 Mb/s, or 91% of the maximum.